springernature/o11y-rules-telemetry-operator/README.md

 # Deploys the kustomization to the K8s cluster (all files created in config)
 make deploy IMG=ghcr.io/springernature/o11y-rules-telemetry-operator/mimirrules-controller:$TAG

+# Generate a consolidated YAML with CRDs and deployment.
+make build-installer
 ```

 ## Building a new Chart and Docker image version